 - 6. Migration Management in Crises / Migration Crises Operational Framework and Migrant in Countries in Crisis

 In a holistic and comprehensive manner, this module looks at the different stages of human or nature-induced disaster situations and its relationship with migration management, including internal displacement and forced migration.
 Subjects and samples of pre-disaster preparedness and mitigation, rescue and relief, and post-disaster rehabilitation will be presented.
 Furthermore, during the module, the psychosocial dimensions of the migrants, including the ethno-cultural aspects, will be addressed.

 - Cross-cutting topics

 Migration health; Migration and gender; Migrants’ protection; International Cooperation on Migration.

-The Certificate targets government/non-government officials working on a field related to migration; mid/senior ranking preferred; English language abilities preferred.
+Up to 30 Governmental/Non-Governmental officials working on a field related to migration; mid/senior ranking preferred.

-After the completion of the seven modules, one Certificate will be assigned to each participant who has attended at least 80 % of each course (at least sixteen hours) and successfully passed all the seven post-evaluation submitted after each module.
+Upon the attendance of at least 80 % of each module (at least 13 hours) and successfully passed all the six post-training tests.

 Each module has a duration of 20 hours, taught for five consecutive days in a month.

-One instructor from the American University in Cairo and one IOM Thematic Specialist will co-teach during the seven modules through interactive lectures, best practice and case studies, fostering innovation and creative learning.
+Instructors from the American University in Cairo’s (AUC) Centre for Migration and Refugee Studies (CMRS) and IOM Thematic Specialist will co-teach during the six modules through interactive lectures, best practice and case studies, fostering innovation and creative learning.